 Hudson River Park is also a work in progress.
 Excitingly, there is more public park space on its way to you.
 Beyond design and construction, we have also been adapting to the current COVID-19 world by reimagining beloved public and educational programs so that both new and longstanding audiences can participate in them safely and remotely.
 We are also still conducting scientific research, including environmental DNA sampling in the 400-acre River Sanctuary that surrounds the Park’s many piers.

 Find out what we have to inspire you…

 - Design Spotlights

 - Virtual Programs

 Are you in need of some good news?
-If so, you’ll be happy to know that a brand-new pier will open in Tribeca later this year.
-Pier 26 will introduce visitors to the Hudson River environment through a design inspired by the historical Hudson River landscape.
+The 2.5 acre Pier 26 opened on September 30, 2020.
+Pier 26 introduces visitors to the Hudson River environment through a design inspired by the historical Hudson River landscape.
 It is also a shining example of how the public and private sectors can work together for the public good.
 Learn more about the origins of the exciting new public green space.